Al Nahyaneia Model School

-Al Nahyaneia Model School is one of the first government-run schools built in the United Arab Emirates and the first in the city of Al Ain.
-It was established by Sheikh Zayed Bin Sultan Al Nahyan in the city of Al Ain in 1959.
+Al Nahyaneia Model School (also Al Nahyaneya Model School) is one of the first government-run schools built in the United Arab Emirates and the first in the city of Al Ain.
+It was established by Sheikh Zayed Bin Sultan Al Nahyan in 1959.

 History

 Until the late 1950s, education generally took place at al-Katateeb.
-Under Sheikh Zayed Bin Sultan Al Nahyan, the decision was made to modernize the education system in the U.A.E.
-Al Nahyaneia Model School was one of the first schools built to achieve this goal.
+Under Sheikh Zayed Bin Sultan Al Nahyan, the decision was made to modernize the education system in the U.A.E., and in 1959, it was the first formal school founded in Al Ain.

 Departments

 Al Nahyaneia Model School has approximately 650 students and 70 teachers.
-The students are local Emirati boys.
+The students are Emirati boys.
 Core subjects offered are: Arabic, Islamic Studies, Social Studies, English, Math and Science.
 Non-core subjects include: Art, Music, Physical Education/Health Studies and Information Technology.
 The school has a library, student cafeteria, gymnasium, computer labs, music rooms, science labs and art rooms.
 There is a special education room and the school clinic has a full-time nurse.